Lesaloon/MR-Label-Converter/README.md

 - ✅ Reusable Python library (`label_converter`) with configurable conversion settings
 - ✅ FastAPI backend that exposes a `/convert` endpoint and a `/health` check
 - ✅ Minimal frontend (`/ui`) for drag-and-drop style conversions directly from the browser
+- ✅ Batch support: upload multiple PDFs and receive a single ZIP archive with all converted labels
 - ♻️ Backwards-compatible CLI wrapper via `labels_fix.py` for existing scripts

 ## Prerequisites